Borel reducibility and symmetric models: Preliminaries

+Let $V$ be some model of ZF, $Q,I,P$ in $V$ as above.
+Given a $P$-generic filter $G$ over $V$, we may think of $G$ as a function with domain $I$ so that $G(i)$ is $Q$-generic over $V$ for each $i\in I$.
+As common in many symmetric model constructions, we will be interested in the unorderd collection of these generics, $\set{G(i)}{i\in I}$.

+For example, if $Q$ is Cohen forcing for adding a single real in $2^\omega$ and $I=\omega$, then $P$ is Cohen forcing for adding a generic Cohen real in $(2^\omega)^\omega$.
+Given a $P$-generic $G$, each $G(i)$ can be interpreted as a generic real and $A=\set{G(i)}{i\in\omega}$ is the unordered Cohen set of reals, that is, $V(A)$ is the basic Cohen model (assuming we start with a model $V$ of ZFC).

-A well known property of the basic Cohen model $V(A)$ is that for every set $X\subset V$ there is a finite set $\bar{a}\subset A$ (a \textbf{support} for $X$) such that $X\in V[\bar{a}]$ (see Proposition 1.2 in \cite{Bla81}).
-The standard proof works in a general setting:
+A well known property of the basic Cohen model $V(A)$ is that for every set $X\subset V$ there is a finite set $\bar{a}\subset A$ (often called a \textbf{support} for $X$) such that $X\in V[\bar{a}]$ (see Proposition 1.2 in \cite{Bla81}).
+The standard proof works in the following more general setting: